Debt Market: Meaning

 Local Panchayats or/and Municipal Corporations or/and Local Body

 At even small town or village level, Debt instruments are useful for raising funds.
-In a similar manner to Central and State Government, these local Municipalities or Village Panchayats use these instruments for collecting funds for their infrastructural projects and other welfare programs.
+In a similar manner to Central and State governments, these local Municipalities or Village Panchayats use these instruments to collect funds for their infrastructural projects and other welfare programs.

 Public Sector Units (PSUs)